 Overall experiential luxury is anticipated to continue to be challenged by uncertainty and the continuation of COVID-19 restrictions, including guest capacity, proof of vaccination, sanitising protocols and the usage of masks, as these make the experience less enjoyable.
 Luxury foodservice is likely to remain a niche in Australia, as demand remains limited to a very small number of upper-income consumers.

-Competition from non-luxury yet experiential resorts and experiences such as glamping is gaining popularity in Australia.
-More consumers in Australia are starting to look beyond material possessions and instead choosing to spend their money on sensory experiences.
+The competition from non-luxury yet experiential offerings such as micro-stay accommodation companies is increasing in Australia.
+More consumers in Australia are starting to look beyond material possessions and are instead choosing to spend their money on sensory experiences.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).